pkadams67/pkadams67/README.md

 Hello, I’m Paul.
 ===

+I’m an Apple Developer based near Music City, USA.
+At age ten, I created a tic-tac-toe game in Fortran.
+That led to learning AppleSoft BASIC and other compiled languages.
+Nowadays, I code almost exclusively in Swift, scripting as needed for other compilers.

-I’m a Nashville area software developer who creates apps and practical solutions for the Apple platform.
-I’ve had the honor of working with several class-leading software companies, collaborating on over 200 titles among a dozen different App Store categories.
-It’s a remarkable feeling knowing my code has been in the hands of more than a million users.
+I’ve collaborated on over 200 titles among a dozen different App Store categories.
+It’s an amazing feeling knowing my code has been in the hands of more than a million users.

+I’m a proud spouse, parent of three, and grandparent of one.
+When not coding, I wrangle our spirited [Weimaner](https://www.akc.org/dog-breeds/weimaraner/), enjoy live music, and [Crimson Tide Football](https://en.wikipedia.org/wiki/Alabama_Crimson_Tide_football).

 [Website](https://adams.io) | [Stack Overflow](https://stackoverflow.com/story/pkadams67) | [Twitter](https://www.twitter.com/pkadams67) | [LinkedIn](https://www.linkedin.com/in/pkadams67) | [Facebook](http://facebook.com/pkadams67)